TexasInstruments/ind-comms-sdk/docs_src/docs/api_guide/examples/industrial_comms/ethercat_slave_beckhoff_ssc_demo.md

 \endcond

-\cond SOC_AM263X
+\cond SOC_AM263X || SOC_AM263PX

 \note
+EtherCAT support is not enabled on the device AM263Px ControlCard.
+EtherCAT application is configured to work on AM263Px ControlCard  in order to demonstrate the working of Ethernet Add-on Connector.
+Please refer to \htmllink{https://www.ti.com/lit/pdf/spruj86, AM263Px Control Card Evaluation Module User's Guide (Rev. B)} for more information.
+Table 2-16 of the mentioned document provides insight to various configurations possible using the Ethernet Add-on connector.
+EtherCAT example on AM263Px ControlCard is configured to use the second state (mentioned in Table 2-16).
+\endcond

+\cond SOC_AM263X || SOC_AM263PX

-Following features are not tested or implemented in this release :
+## Following features are not tested or implemented in this release :
 - Use of flash (Online Application Upgrade) is not verified
 - Run and Error LEDs are not implemented
 - LEDs linked to Process Data are not implemented